ajoh504/ajoh504.github.io/_posts/2024-06-26-lets-code-a-circular-queue.md

 excerpt_separator: <!--more-->
 ---

 While reading the textbook [Algorithms](https://algs4.cs.princeton.edu/home/) I encountered a problem that was too good to ignore.
-The goal is to write a queue that uses a circular linked list.
-On first glance, that goes against everything I know about how queues and linked lists work.
+The goal is to write a queue that uses a circular linked list.<!--more--> On first glance, that goes against everything I know about how queues and linked lists work.
 So let me show you my thought process while working through it.

 Here's the prompt: